Karnataka asks doctors to gear up for covid-19 duties for another six months

 Earlier lauded for its efforts to contain the spread, the B.S.Yediyurappa-led state government has found itself on the backfoot after a spike in cases.

-Shortage of beds, high cost of treatment is yet to be addressed by the government.
+Shortage of beds and high cost of treatment are issues the government is yet to address.

-A 5,000 bed facility is being planned in Bengaluru International Exhibition Centre (BIEC), with 1,000 beds each at the agriculture and Bengaluru University campus among other places.
+After a meeting with representatives of private hospitals, the government announced that the former will set aside about 50% of its beds for covid-19.
+Ashok said that private hospitals would make available about 2,000 beds in phases and about 750 would be available from Tuesday itself.

-So far the government has released ₹380 crore of the ₹762 crore available under the State Disaster Relief Fund (SDRF) on covid related measures.
+A 5,000-bed facility is being planned at Bengaluru International Exhibition Centre (BIEC), with 1,000 beds each at the agriculture and Bengaluru University campus among other places.

-The lack of a concrete plan to contain the spread of the virus has also added to the state's problems.
-Yediyurappa announced that the state will implement strict lockdown on all Sunday’s post 5 July and has extended night curfew by an hour among other measures to help contain the problem.
+So far the government has released Rs380 crore of the Rs762 crore available under the State Disaster Relief Fund (SDRF) on covid related measures.